 Environmental impact of CircoFloor

-A circular floor construction with up to 4.9× lower environmental impact than traditional systems.
+A circular floor build-up with up to 4.9× lower environmental impact than traditional systems.

 Discover the results of our environmental study and see how CircoFloor is improving.